-As at July 13, 2021
+As at January 28, 2022

-Common shares - issued and outstanding 501,415,848
+Common shares - issued and outstanding 508,869,541

 Securities exercisable or convertible into common shares

-Warrants (including finder warrants) 686,000
+Share options 3,400,000

-Share options 17,086,000
+· ·

 FINANCIAL INSTRUMENTS RISK EXPOSURE

 Management of capital risk

 The Company's objectives when managing capital are to safeguard the Company's ability to continue as a going concern in order to pursue the exploration and development of its mineral properties and to maintain a flexible capital structure.
 The Company manages its capital structure, being its promissory notes, gold stream facility, convertible debenture and equity components, and makes adjustments to it, based on the funds available to the Company, in order to support future business opportunities.
 The Board of Directors does not establish quantitative return on capital criteria for management, but rather relies on the expertise of the Company's management to sustain future development of the business.